 Optional: Additional Parent Corporation or Holding Company Benefits: $ _________Estimate

-BY SIGNING BELOW, I CERTIFY THAT ALL INFORMATION SUBMITTED IN THIS 8(A) PARTICIPANT BENEFITS REPORT IS TRUE, CORRECT AND ACCURATE.
-I UNDERSTAND THAT FALSE STATEMENTS CAN BE SUBJECT TO PROSECUTION UNDER 18 U.S.C. § 1001 AND OTHER STATUTES, CAN SUBJECT ME OR MY COMPANY TO TREBLE DAMAGES UNDER THE FALSE CLAIMS ACT, 31 U.S.C. §§ 3729–3733 OR SUSPENSION OR DEBARMENT, AND CAN RESULT IN THE TERMINATION OF MY COMPANY FROM THE 8(A) PROGRAM.

-Print Name of Authorized 8(a) Participant Official: _________________________________________________________________________________

-Title: ____________________________________________________________

-Signature: ________________________________________________________ Date: ________________________________________

 NOTE: 8(a) Participants may use a continuation sheet to provide any additional comments or information.

 BENEFITS REPORTING FORM

-Instructions:
+Details:

 Under 13 C.F.R. § 124.604 provides the following: As part of its annual review submission, each 8(a) Participant owned by a Tribe, Alaska Native Corporation (ANC), Native Hawaiian Organization (NHO) or Community Development Corporation (CDC) must submit to SBA information showing how the Tribe, ANC, NHO or CDC has provided benefits to the Tribal or native members and/or the Tribal, native or other community due to the Tribe’s/ANC’s/NHO’s/CDC’s participation in the 8(a) Business Development program through one or more firms.
 Nevertheless, submission of the Benefits Reporting Form is the primary responsibility of each 8(a) Participant and failure to comply may result termination for the 8(a) BD Program in accordance with 13 C.F.R. § 124.303.

-Forms may be completed and submitted online at https://eweb.sba.gov/gls/dsp_login.cfm?SB=Y. However, the firm must submit a hard copy of the certification page only containing a “wet signature” of the President, Partner or Proprietor of the firm and provide to the assigned Business Opportunity Specialist (BOS) located at the servicing District office.

 Category 1 Examples: Health, Social and Cultural Support.
 Contributions (established or funded) in the following categories, as applicable, made for the benefit of the Native or other communities.